wileyyugioh/zotmoov/README.md

 ### Automatically Delete External Linked Files in the ZotMoov Directory

 When this is enabled, ZotMoov will automatically delete linked files in the ZotMoov directory.
-Meaning that when you trash/permanently delete a file with this option enabled in Zotero, and it is a linked file in the ZotMoov directory, it will also get deleted on your hard drive.
+Meaning that when you permanently delete a linked file in Zotero, and that linked file points to a file in the ZotMoov directory, the file on your hard drive will be deleted.

 ### Allowed File Extensions